operator-playground-io/elastic-cloud-operator/cover.md

 *  Custom node configuration and attributes
 *  Secure settings keystore updates

-### Elastic Cloud Operator Architectural Flow
+### Elasticsearch (ECK) Operator Architecture

-Elastic cloud operator is used to create instances and with help of Kibana we can access elastic cloud.
-These instances will be used by external applications
+Elasticsearch operator for Kubernetes is used to create instances.
+These instances will be used by external applications.
+An elastic cloud can be accessed with the help of Kibana.

 ![](_images/eck_arch.png)

-### Supported versions

-*  Kubernetes 1.12+ or OpenShift 3.11+
-*  Elasticsearch, Kibana, APM Server: 6.8+, 7.1+
-*  Enterprise Search: 7.7+
-*  Beats: 7.0+

-### Objective of tutorial
+### Objective of the tutorial

-This course provides the hands-on with Elastic Cloud Operator, including:
+This course introduces you to the core concepts of Elastic Cloud Operator and helps you gain hands-on experience by provisioning related services that include:

 - Deploy Elastic Cloud Operator on Kubernetes
 - Deploy an Elasticsearch Cluster
-- Deploy Kibana Cluster
+- Deploy a Kibana Cluster
 - Monitor Cluster Health and Creation Progress
 - Access Elasticsearch and upgrade deployment

-For general questions, please see the Elastic [forums](https://discuss.elastic.co/c/eck).
+For more information on ECK, see [forums](https://discuss.elastic.co/c/eck).